wazuh/wazuh-documentation/source/getting-started/index.rst

 .. topic:: Table of Contents

  This document provides an overview of the Wazuh platform components and architecture, and a brief description of some of the most common use cases of the solution.

 .. toctree::
    :maxdepth: 1

-   components
+   basics
    architecture
    use-cases
    introduction